MingshiYangUIUC/MLP-Minecraft-Squid-Workshop-Project/README.md

 Here is a place to test and add some interesting neural networks. \
 The networks are trained with Pytorch and translated to scoreboard operations in functions.

-Disclaimer:
-Due to randomness in arrow launch and target motion, as well as scoreboard precision errors, the aim bots cannot be fully accurate (unless we hack Minecraft RNG).
-Like when you normally shoot, accuracy decreases fast with increasing distance between shooter and target.
+*Disclaimer: Due to randomness in arrow launch and target motion, as well as loss of precision during scoreboard operations, the aim bots cannot be fully accurate (unless we hack Minecraft RNG).
+Like when you normally shoot, accuracy decreases fast with increasing distance between shooter and target.*

 # Installation